nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 git clone git@github.com:<username>/<repository-name>.git
 ```

-Then we make the same changes to the _config.yml we already made in our blog directory (adding the host and port) and customize some of the other predefined configurations such as the blogs name and description.
+Then we make the same changes to the `_config.yml`{: .filepath} we already made in our blog directory (adding the host and port) and customize some of the other predefined configurations such as the blogs name and description.
 Next thing we do is moving the already created posts and screenshots to our new repository:

 ```bash
 mv ~/blog/_posts/* ~/<repository-name>/_posts && mv  ~/blog/assets/* ~/<repository-name>/assets